Pep's City comes unstuck at Spurs

 Elsewhere, Arsenal grabbed a controversial injury time winner at Burnley with Laurent Koscielny appearing to score the only goal of the game via his elbow and with appeals for offside.

-The Gunners move up to fourth win the victory, but reigning champion Leicester is languishing in mid table after a goalless draw at home to Southampton.
+The Gunners move up to third with the victory, but reigning champion Leicester is languishing in mid table after a goalless draw at home to Southampton.

+In La Liga, there was a stunning upset at Celta Vigo, which beat defending champion Barcelona 4-3 in a pulsating match.

+Celta was three up at the break and weathered a late Barca fightback to seal the points, leaving the Catalans in fourth in the standings, two points adrift of leader Atletico Madrid, which won 2-0 at Valencia.

-In La Liga, it was another frustrating afternoon for European champion Real Madrid, held 1-1 at home by Eibar to drop points for the fourth straight game.
+Earlier, it proved another frustrating afternoon for European champion Real Madrid, held 1-1 at home by Eibar to drop points for the fourth straight game.

 Gareth Bale scored his 50th league goal for Los Blancos to equalize a sixth minute goal by Fran Rico for the visitor.

-He later hit the post with an effort in the second half but coach Zinedine Zidane was furious at another slip up, which saw city rival Atletico Madrid move above his team on goal difference.
+He later hit the post with an effort in the second half but coach Zinedine Zidane was furious at another slip up, which saw city rival Atletico go above his team on goal difference at the top.

-Barcelona can top both with a win over Celta Vigo later Sunday.

 "We have to train with greater intensity, starting with me, I am the coach," Zidane said in comments reported by AFP.